 - Go into a few social media accounts of customers you currently have.
 Review the discussions they engage in and the posts they publish.
 You will gain a lot of customer insight here – their sense of humor, their values.
 What are the common denominators?
 This can drive the types, style, and tone of messages you create.

-- If you have enough data about your demographic group, you can even contract with a data science service to run deep analysis, based upon questions you ask.
+- If you have enough data about your demographic group, you can even contract with a data science service to run deep analysis, based on questions you ask.
 This can reveal buying behaviors, needs, values, and even the times of the year when your product or service is most popular.